-In principle, all members of the three campuses of Trier University of Applied Sciences can use the publication server to publish scientifically relevant documents free of charge.
+In principle, all current or former members of the three campuses of Trier University of Applied Sciences can use the publication server to publish scientifically relevant documents free of charge.

 Please contact the library if you would like to publish a document that cannot be assigned to the document types provided for selection in OPUS (mail to: openaccess[at]hochschule-trier.de).

 The publication server of Trier University of Applied Sciences is currently only intended for the publication of electronic full-text documents in Open Access.